Faeshal/Faeshal.github.io/source/_posts/tsrest-lambda.md

           zip_file: function.zip
 ```

 - Done.
-Now, everytime you push commit to repo (main branch), action will trigger & ci/cd will running.
+Now, everytime you push commit to repo (main branch), action will trigger & ci/cd will running, auto deploy to lambda.

 ![](https://i.postimg.cc/W1jRm61m/job.png)

 ## Testing

 if your config corect, you can directly try accessing lambda via postman / the web.
-If you dont know the url, go back to lambda dashboard on tab configurations->triggers, the url Dont forget to add /prod before the main api route.
+If you dont know the url, go back to lambda dashboard on tab configurations->triggers, dont forget to add /prod before the main api route.

 ![](https://i.postimg.cc/SKvtPWkv/Screenshot-2023-11-20-at-3-07-35-PM.png)